 - Relapse prevention

-- Specialized therapies such as pet therapy or art therapy
+- Specialized therapies such as art therapy

 Recovery is a highly personalized process and no single method will work for everyone.
 Finding an addiction treatment program that provides individualized treatment, comprehensive care, and evidence-based treatment methods is key to overcoming addiction.